amatiyko/react-native-image-search-app/README.md

 #### `npm run android`

 Like `npm start`, but also attempts to open your app on a connected Android device or emulator.
-Requires an installation of Android build tools (see [React Native docs]
+Requires an installation of Android build tools (see [React Native docs]gits